C3Pool/meta-miner/README.md

 * To rerun benchmark for specific algorithm class use --perf_*algo*=0 option.

 The configuration guide below is for stock xmrig.
-For xmr-stak/rx check [configuration guide for xmr-stak](xmr-stak.md).
+For xmr-stak/rx check [configuration guide for xmr-stak](xmr-stak.md) page.
+For GPU mining setup using gminer algo check [configuration guide for gminer](gminer.md) page.
-For c29 algo check [configuration guide for cuckaroo29](c29.md).
+For c29 algo reference miner setup check [configuration guide for cuckaroo29](c29.md) page.

 ## Usage examples on Windows